 While the weight stacks are limited by the unit’s 2:1 weight ratio, I love the ability to change weights in 2.5 kg / 5.5-pound increments.
 The weight changes are great for isolation movements that often rely on lower weight amounts and smaller weight increases as you improve your strength.

 I should also note that 220 pounds on each side are a clear winner in this space.
 Comparable functional trainers often sell for hundreds of dollars more and offer less weight.
 In some cases, you can purchase additional weight plates but at an even higher cost.

-Along with changing the weights, changing the actual height handles is simple thanks to a pop system that allowing for one handed changes.
+Along with changing the weights, changing the actual height handles is simple thanks to a pop system that allows for one-handed changes.
 The guide handle moves smoothly down each pole.
 Rep Fitness has also laser etches each column marking, making it simple to find the right height for each of your chosen movements.

-While this unit start at $1999 that will give you just two urethane strap handles.
-Eurethane is superior to other grip options provided for free by other functional trainer manufacturers but the number of handles provided is lacking.
+While this unit starts at $2499.99 with free shipping, that price will give you just two urethane strap handles.
+Urethane is superior to other grip options provided for free by other functional trainer manufacturers but the number of handles provided is lacking.
 For a few hundred dollars more you can add an entire set of premium handles to your arsenal.

 Speaking of handles, the Rep Fitness Functional Trainer features three distinct pull-up handles that are isolated at various angles.
 I really like this option because it forces your hands to remain in specific positions for each type of pull-up movement.
 Other units often feature a single handle that is bent in different directions, a setup that can cause slight changes in hand positioning during each attempt to grip the pull-up bar.